ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 For monitoring and deploying we log and push all of our run data to "Weights and Biases" <-LINK>, which allows us to plot and compare many runs, as well as automatically do hyperparameter-tuning.
 After each training we also push the model weights as well as the test data, if it has not been saved before, otherwise a link to it.
 This allows us to deploy a model and calculate the final metrics in seconds.

-To talk about:

-Creating the demo for the geoguessr wizard and how we are deploying the model in this real-world scenario

 ---

 **Requirements:**